USP Regulatory Blog Series

 This new sub-chapter USP <1079.2> defines limiting how much data to use when calculating MKT, along with an explanation of its use for transportation and refrigerated shipments.

 Many organizations still use 52 weeks of temperature data to calculate MKT.
 For the Storage of CRT products, this new chapter defines that a maximum of 30 days of temperature data may be used for the calculation of MKT.
 Similarly, for the new refrigerated temperature category called “Controlled Cold Temperature,” only 24 hours of data during transportation may be used to calculate MKT.
-For more information about the new definition Controlled Cold, see Why are USP <659> Packaging and Storage Requirements Important?

 The Benefit of USP <1079.2>